 - request the prosecutor to have the court reconsider the defendant’s release from pre-trial custody.
-If the prosecutor decides not to do this, the Victim Advocate will inform the victim of that decision and of their rights to petition the court to have the defendant’s release revoked based upon the notarized statement that harassment, threats, physical violence or intimidation against the victim or immediate family has occurred by the defendant or on behalf of the defendant ARS 13-4432 & 8-411 (Motion to revoke bond or personal recognizance)
+If the prosecutor decides not to do this, the victim may petition the court to have the defendant’s release revoked based upon the notarized statement that harassment, threats, physical violence or intimidation against the victim or immediate family has occurred by the defendant or on behalf of the defendant ARS 13-4432 & 8-411 (Motion to revoke bond or personal recognizance)

 - have the court, prosecutor and law enforcement officials take appropriate action to ensure a speedy trial ARS 13-4435 & 8-414 (speedy trial; continuance; notice).

 ARS 13-4407 & 8-387 & 13-4423 & 8-403